tymyrddin/red-recon/source/docs/dns/traceroute.md

-# traceroute
+# Tracing routes

+Traceroute is a great tool for seeing where a `ping` goes before it hits the target system, allowing for greater situational awareness on the target.

-`traceroute` (Windows `tracert`) traces the route taken by the packets from our system to the target host.
+`traceroute` (Windows `tracert`) traces the route taken by the packets from the attack host to the target host.
-The console output shows the routers (hops) connecting us to the target system.
+The console output shows the path between the two and reveals firewalls and routers that it hits on the way,

 Basic traceroute: